by Aisha Zakari | May 29, 2022 | Food & Kitchen

 Conclusion

 Avoid taking this delicacy while it is very hot.
-You could hurt yourself because of the groundnut in it that helps retain heat.
+You could hurt yourself because of the groundnut in it, which helps retain heat.
 Now that you know how to make Kunun Gyada, I believe you have another choice among the choices that you have to make for meals, most especially breakfast.
-Tell me in the comments section when you will be making this for a change?
+Tell me in the comments section when you will be making this change.

 If you find this article helpful, please leave a comment in the comments section below.